 There’s never been a better time to be entering the field of library and information studies, as rapid technological transformations are changing the roles and responsibilities of information-seekers, authors, publishers and citizens locally, regionally and internationally.
 We believe that librarians need to be forward-thinking innovators who help communities gain access to the information they need to make vital decisions and to live happy and productive lives.

 This year, we are proud to celebrate our 50th Anniversary, with more than 3,000 URI GSLIS alums who are well-placed leaders in a wide variety of organizations.
-Please view pictures from our 50th Anniversary Gala on Friday, November 8, 2013.
+Please review more information about our recent Gala here: 50th Anniversary Gala on Friday, November 8, 2013.